H.R. 4016: Department of Defense Appropriations Act, 2026

 Does H.R.
 4016 block Guantanamo detainee transfers into the United States?

 Yes.
-The bill bars funds from being used to transfer Guantanamo detainees into the United States or to close the facility.
+The bill bars funds from being used to bring Guantanamo detainees into the U.S., to build facilities to hold them here, or to close or realign the base itself.

 Does H.R.
-4016 change rules for big defense contractors?
+4016 change the rules for big defense contractors?

 Based on H.R.
 4016 bill text